Government support for scientific research and new technologies

-- Department of Industry and Science manages national funding of major research infrastructure, develops international partnerships and provides advice on science and technology.
+- Department of Industry, Innovation and Science manages national funding of major research infrastructure, develops international partnerships and provides advice on science and technology.

 - The Australian Taxation Office provides an R&D Tax Concession that allows companies to deduct up to 125% of the expenditure incurred to undertake research and development (R&D).